bloominstituteoftechnology/node-api1-project/README.md

 You've been focusing on client-side JavaScript thus far, but now you'll make the transition to server-side.
 The goal here is to handle requests from the client and deliver back responses.
-In the mini project, you'll write an implementation of Hangman that can be played by making HTTP requests!
+In the mini project, you'll write an implementation of the game hangman that can be played by making HTTP requests!

 ## Running the Project
 - Run `npm install` to download the dependencies.